Looking for things to do in Oklahoma City? Here’s how to spend 48 hours in Oklahoma City!

 This was such a fun trip!
 I was surprised by everything OKC had to offer, and I can’t wait to return one day … hopefully, when the weather is a little warmer!

-I hope you enjoyed my 48 hours in Oklahoma City!
+I hope you enjoyed reading about how to spend 48 hours in Oklahoma City!

 Have you ever been?
 What are some of your favorite things to do in Oklahoma City?